efwGrp/efw4.X/README.md

 # EFW Framework

-Goal-oriented approach for building high-speed web systems with Ajax and server-side JavaScript
+An enterprise framework for web with a goal-oriented approach to building fast web systems using Ajax and server-side JavaScript.

 ## Introduction